Social Worker Visits to Children Looked After - Procedure

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.

-This chapter was revised significantly in December 2019, therefore it should be re read in its entirety.
+AMENDMENTThis chapter was revised significantly in June 2021, therefore it should be re read in its entirety.
+Visiting frequency was changed to not more than four weeks (previously six weeks).

 1. Normal Frequency